deeexcee-io/Deex-Shell/README.md

 Interactive Python Wrapper that creates an Executable which utilises an Obfuscated PowerShell Reverse Shell One Liner.

 # C#/PowerShell-Reverse-Shell-Executable
-Current Undetected Executable Reverse Shell Windows PE.
+Currently Undetected Executable Reverse Shell Windows PE.

 The script generates a unique, obfuscated Powershell Reverse Shell One Liner each time.
 The One Liner is then utilised in the executable which executes the obfuscated Powershell Reverse Shell when run.